Beyond the Realm of Conscience: Plot

 Gong Choi-king, a jewellery maker, is forced back into the palace with her daughter, Lau Sam-ho and their servant, Yiu Kam-ling.
 She was assigned the task of making a beautiful, gold hairpiece in the shape of a phoenix, with a luminous pearl as the eye and the feathers of a river kingfisher as the tail for the Empress Dowager.
 However, during the Empress' daily walk around the imperial garden, the phoenix headpiece suddenly weeped tears of blood.
-Taking this as a sign of bad luck, the Empress throws the hairpiece away and demands the Choi-King to be severely punished.
-Choi-King suffers harsh beating as her punishment and passes away.
+Taking this as a sign of bad luck, the Empress throws the hairpiece away and demands Choi-king to be severely punished.
+Choi-king suffers harsh beating as her punishment and passes away.
 Before her death, she tells Sam-ho to always remember the significance of her name ("Speak good words, do good deeds, show good will.").
 She also tells her to help and work together with Kam-ling as if they are sisters.

 Around the time of Choi-king's death, Dowager Concubine Cheng's son, Lee Yi, the prince, encounters a 6 year old Sam-ho.
 He shows kindness to her by giving her some white flowers from Choi-king's favourite tree, the Chinese viburnum (瓊花), so she can take it to her dying mother.
 Empress Dowager was still very angry because of the hair piece and asked the new head of the Jewellery department, Yuen Chui-wan to shatter it.
 However, Yuen Chui-wan believed that the hairpiece is a one of a kind masterpiece, therefore she injures her own hand to protect it.
 She tells Empress Dowager that the hair piece is full of bad luck and if it is shattered, then all of the bad luck will merge with the air.
 Taking this as an advantage, Empress Dowager forces Dowager Concubine Cheng to wear the hair piece and tells her because of her good spirit, she can block the bad luck from the entering the palace.
 After a short period of time, bad luck begins to happen to Dowager Concubine Cheng and her son Lee Yi.
 A rumour spreads around the palace that Lee Yi fell from the tree and injured his head, causing his brain to remain as a 6-year-old boy forever.
 Lee Yi uses this as an excuse to escape the imminent death threat from the Empress Dowager.
 Sam-ho gives him some sweet lotus seed candy to comfort him on the journey as he is sent away from the palace.
 The young prince begins to develop a small affection for her.